International actions

 #TEDDAprojet – Ecological transition and sustainable development of associations

-The European project TEDDA, has the objective to accompany European associative structures and actors in their ecological transition, through the creation of innovative training tools.
-This 26 month project brings together 5 European partners.
+The European TEDDA project aimed to support European associative structures and other actors in their ecological transition by creating innovative training tools.
+This 26-month project brought together 5 European partners.
 Why?
 As announced in the framework of the Green Deal launched by the European Commission, all economic sectors must commit to the ecological and solidarity-based transition.
-The associative structures are an important component of the economic and social fabric of the European Union and in 2010 represented more than 9 million…
+Associative structures are an important component of the economic and social fabric of the European Union and represented more than 9 million workers in…

 Read More